hawkerboy7/de-logger/README.md

 ```

 ### clear()
-Clears the console, based on your config your console scroll history will be wiped too.
+Clears the console.
+Based on your config your console scroll history will be wiped too.

 ### func(*)
 Identifing which function is triggered (suppling the function name is still required for now)